mkihl98/uin23ak3_resourceapp_group16/README.md

 Martine R, main focus, components and scss
 Philip, main focus, components

 We all worked together on everything but mainly did what we had or focus on.
+We used the scss from the Martines.
+The main work was done on one computer and then later on compiled together into a repository making the adjustment that were needed.